ubc-library-rc/intro-web-scraping/content/activities.md

 If you haven't already, install <a href="https://chrome.google.com/webstore/detail/data-scraper-easy-web-scr/nndknepjnldbdbepjfgmncbggmopgden">Data Miner plugin for Chrome</a>.

-1. Working from the "Recipes" tab, try the following:
-- Go to Google Scholar, do a search, and save the results of your search with the "Google Scholar" Recipe.
+1. Working from the "Recipes" tab, go to [Google Scholar](https://scholar.google.com), do a search, and save the results of your search with a "Google Scholar" Recipe.

 2. Build a new recipe to scrape one of the following:
 - names and email addresses from the [UBC directory](https://directory.ubc.ca/index.cfm)